snowloving/SnowBench4Quant/README.md

 > ℹ️ **Algorithmic Advantages over Exp 3:**
 > - **Outlier Immunity (2~4 bit):** By applying `torch.tanh()` to weights before calculating the maximum absolute value (`max_w`), DoReFa-Net effectively squashes extreme outliers.
 This prevents the dynamic range from being dominated by a few large values, solving the severe accuracy collapse observed in generic 2-bit quantization.
 > - **Optimal 1-bit Scaling (XNOR-style):** For 1w1a settings, DoReFa-Net analytically calculates the absolute mean of the real-valued weights ($E$) as a scaling factor, significantly boosting 1-bit accuracy compared to naive `sign()` binarization.
-> - **Pre-Activation Synergy:** The `resnet18_preact` (PreActResNet) is strongly recommended here.
-Placing `BatchNorm -> Hardtanh/ReLU` before convolutions preserves the full representational capacity of negative features prior to quantization, which is the gold standard for state-of-the-art BNNs/QNNs.

 #### 📋 Quick Example Command